Silver Lake (Waterford Township, Michigan): Historical significance

 In 1818, Major and Mrs. Oliver Williams and their eight children set out to settle Oakland County along with Mr. and Mrs. Alpheus Williams, their four daughters and two sons, and Captain Archibald Phillips.
 Major Williams and his family established the first farm settlement in the county on the south shore of Silver Lake.
 Their farm was the first farm settlement on the Saginaw Trail.

 In 1821, the first school in Oakland County was started in the loft of Oliver Williams' sheep barn on the banks of Silver Lake.
 There were seven students.

 In 1822, the first schoolhouse built of logs on Oliver Williams farm, south of Silver Lake.
 This was first school building in Oakland County and had 13 students.

 Surroundings

 Silver Lake is surrounded by heavily wooded residential neighborhoods on all sides of the lake.
 There is a private boat ramp off of Walton Blvd.

 Fish

-Silver Lake contains a variety of fish, including black crappie, bluegill, largemouth bass, rock bass, smallmouth bass, sunfish, and yellow perch.
+Silver Lake contains a variety of fish, including black crappie, bluegill, largemouth bass, rock bass, smallmouth bass, spotted gar, sunfish, black bullhead, snakehead, common carp and yellow perch.